akoidan/bash.conf/README.md

   - despite native programs "never hang" you would eventually use 3rd party programs.
 E.g. Virtualbox.
 Using virtualbox on non-linux is a pain in the ass.
 Guest machines hang a lot of time.
 BUilding kernel modules are pain in the ass
   - OBS is unable to capture desktop audio w/o Ishow audio which could cause mouse freezing.
   - alt tab to window in OSX doesn't activate them.
 If they were hidden they will stay hidden
+  - after 7 month of using mac started crashing every hour, i reseted nvram, rebooted with shift, ran mac builting test (when booting holding D, which shown that hardware is ok), after all of builting methods I flashed memtestx86 info usb flash drive and it shown that RAM has thousand of errors.
+RIP.
+The whole motherboard goes under replacement (with ssd, videocard, cpu, ram, t2 chip and other stuff in it) I can't work on my machine for the next month or so, untll it gets fixed.